 If you have had your device for a while, you may not have had the chance yet.
 Take a look at your installed applications by going into your settings and then applications.
 Scan through the list and find anything that you don’t think belongs.
 Sometimes applications are required for other programs to run, so make sure you know what it is you are uninstalling before proceeding.
 If you need help, consult your IT support company and ask if it can be removed.

 Clean Up Files

-Once your computer is cleaned up of all the clutter, maybe it’s time to turn that attention to your actual desk and office area too.
+Once your computer is clutter free, maybe it’s time to turn that attention to your actual desk and office area.
 Your neighbors are beginning to talk…

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.